-The Red Rock Parkway and Akamina Parkway are narrow and do not have shoulders, so use caution when cycling on these roads.
 The Chief Mountain Highway has wide shoulders and is a good choice for cycling, although be prepared for large hills.
 Highways 5 and 6 leading out of the park also have wide shoulders and can be very enjoyable.

 From November to May, the Red Rock Parkway is closed to motorized vehicles, creating a haven for cyclists - until the snow flies!
 Along the 15 km journey, rolling grasslands in the Blakiston Valley give way to the dramatic peaks and valleys at Red Rock Canyon.